…Neither death, nor life…shall be able to separate us from the love of God, which is in Christ Jesus our Lord.” (Romans 8.38-39)

 The promise of eternal life in Christ is based not upon a person’s worth or innate goodness, but upon the graciousness of God alone, who loved us first (I John.4.19) with an everlasting and steadfast love.
 Christians can therefore commend to God’s loving care those who die, trusting that by God’s grace all who truly believe in Jesus Christ are raised from death to life eternal.

-Contact Pastor Rebekah to discuss a funeral service (when the casket is present but closed) or a memorial service (when the body has been cremated or donated to research).
-Both Pastor Rebekah and the faith community at Bethlehem are here for you in these times of great loss.
+Contact our pastor to discuss a funeral service (when the casket is present but closed) or a memorial service (when the body has been cremated or donated to research).
+Both the pastor and the faith community at Bethlehem are here for you in these times of great loss.